f-neumann77/HyperKAN/README.md

 # Results

-*The training sample size for PaviaU and Indian Pines consisted of 20% samples per class, while for other datasets it was 10% per class.
+*The training sample size for PaviaU and Indian Pines consisted of 20% samples per class, while for the other datasets it was 10% per class.

 ### Baseline